Columbia Unbecoming controversy: "A million Mogadishus"

-On March 26, at a teach-in protesting the recently launched U.S. invasion of Iraq, assistant professor Nicholas De Genova commented that he wished "a million Mogadishus" on the invading American troops, referencing the humiliating defeat of U.S. troops in the Battle of Mogadishu in 1993, which brought about the end of the U.S. invasion of Somalia.
+On March 26, at a teach-in protesting the recently launched U.S. invasion of Iraq, assistant professor Nicholas De Genova commented that he wished "a million Mogadishus" on the invading American troops, referencing the humiliating defeat of U.S. troops in the Battle of Mogadishu in 1993, which brought about the end of the U.S. Intervention in Somalia.
 The comment caused a storm of outrage and Bollinger received a letter signed by 143 members of the House of Representatives and 20,000 e-mails about them.

-This prompted him to appoint a committee to explore the "limits of political expression in the campus environment."
+This prompted Bollinger to appoint a committee to explore the "limits of political expression in the campus environment."
 Law professor Vincent Blasi would lead the committee and hence it became known as the Blasi committee.
 The other members of the committee were law professor Michael C. Dorf, business school dean Glenn Hubbard, engineering professor Paul Duby, English professor Kathy Eden, and university chaplain, Jewelnel Davis.
 According to Blasi, the committee had no mandate to investigate whether departments were "biased or has any particular kind of slant," but it investigated whether "grade retaliation" occurred and whether students had any reason to fear expressing views opposing those of their professors.
 The committee would meet once a month starting in September.

 In another column on April 14 in the Spectator, Beery wrote:

 Massad, who was on a sabbatical, returned to Columbia in the fall of 2003.
 He held a lecture on October 2, with an unusually large crowd, which included Professor Nicholas Dirks.
 Massad claimed that after the lecture he was asked a series of rude and hostile questions from students and Sheer, but that he kept his composure.

 The David Project met with the pro-Israel student group LionPAC in October and agreed to fund Columbia Unbecoming.
 Most of the recording of the film was done in December that same year.

 On January 6, 2004, Sheer posted a letter to the Hillel site for the university, stating that the "principal anti-Israel voices" on Columbia were the faculty and academic departments.
 He added:

 He repeated the allegation that Massad had said that "the Zionists are the new Nazis": "Professor Massad has reversed the roles of all the players and redefined many of the historic events: the Zionists are the new Nazis; the Palestinians are oppressed victims and therefore the new Jews."
 He urged students not to take Massad's course and announced the film project that was underway: "A student group, is currently working on a video that records how intimidated students feel by advocacy teaching."